Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/9a5dee22-acbd-4483-9fc2-4b2be0d8f32e)

-Looks like we're going to need to log into Logan first
+Looks like we're going to need to log into logan first

-Looking around the system, I don't find anything that can help me get Logan's password.
+Looking around the system, I don't find anything that can help me get logan's password.
 However, we do have the `mysql` credentials of `lewis`, which was found when we used the **CVE-2023-23752** exploit earlier.
 Using those credentials, I am able to log into `mysql`

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/3ce50099-f77a-422b-b1d7-a6f624385a36)